mikaelbr/writings/js-syntax-series/function-arguments.md

 ```

 This isn't much of a problem in practise though, for instead of the implicit
-automatically populated `arguments`, you can use rest values.
+automatically populated `arguments`, we can use rest values.

 ## All About the Rest

-Instead of using the somewhat mystic `arguments` variable you can use a more
+Instead of using the somewhat mystic `arguments` variable we can use a more
 explicit alternative.
 One that is a pattern in other places in the JavaScript
-langauge also: rest.
+langauge also: `rest`.
 This is a syntactic extension for collecting all tailing
-values of something.
+values of _something_.
 For instance, it's used in
 [destructuring lists](https://gist.github.com/mikaelbr/9900818).
 For functions
-it can look like this:
+it can look like:

 ```js
 function logAll(...args) {